Leo-Adventure/CS216-Algorithm-Design/README.md

 Implement a ZIP compressor using Java or C/C++.

 1. It can compress one sinle file into a zip file.
 Multiple-file compression is optional.
 2. The compressed zip file can be decompressed successfully by professional zip software.
 Such as it can be decompressed by double clicking in Windows/MacOS.
 3. You can implement the commonly used compression algorithm DEFLATE and static Huffman in DEFLATE.
 4. Please submit by the deadline.
 Otherwise 0 score.
 Sumit your report in PDF which clearly introduces your implementation and the highlights, and submit your source code in a zip file.
 5. If you reference some source code from others, please state it clearly in the report and give references at the end of the report.

+### Progress

+Complete the zero-compress convertion of simple txt file (only contains "Hello World!") to zip file, which can be decompressed by OS.

+Know the meaning of each segment of a zip file.